dezaen/dezaen.github.io/_posts/2018-10-21-elucidata.md

     class   : bg_black
     columns :
         - column      : with-12col
-          heading     : Key learnings
+          heading     : Learnings

         - column      : with-6col xs-with-12col
           subheading  : Inclusion
           description : This project helped me understand the value of inclusion from different stakeholders.
-As their feedback were really helpful in finalising the final design.
-Once the logo was finalised.
+As their feedback were really helpful in finalizing the final design.
+Once the logo was finalized.
 We showed it to employees and asked their feedback about the logo and branding guidelines.
 Almost all of them liked the designed and wanted to know the rationale behind Why this color?
 Why that font?
-Why this shape? etc. At the end they all had their doubts cleared and supported the design decisions.
+Why this shape? etc. In the end, they all had their doubts cleared and supported the design decisions.

         - column      : with-6col xs-with-12col
           subheading  : Brand strategy
-          description : I learnt about brand strategy in the process of designing the logo.
-My mentor helped me see the bigger picture of, How will the logo to be used in different contexts?
+          description : I learned about brand strategy in the process of designing the logo.
+My mentor helped me see the bigger picture of, How will the logo be used in different contexts?
 We primarily focused on Print and Digital media.
-In Print, we had to consider design of product sheets, Leaflets, scientific posters, visiting cards and in Digital media we had Website, Product, Social Media, Emailers etc.
+In Print, we had to consider the design of product sheets, Leaflets, scientific posters, visiting cards and in Digital media we had Website, Product, Social Media, Emailers etc.

   - name    : section-image-full-width